jimivdw/grunt-mutation-testing/README.md

 Default value: No Default value

 This test is executed for every Mutation.
 If it succeeds, this mutation is reported.

-### options.mutationCoverageReporter.type
-Type: `String`
-Default value: undefined

-Type of the mutation coverage (HTML) report that should be generated.
-Available values: `"html"`.

-### options.mutationCoverageReporter.dir
-Type: `String`
-Default value: undefined

-Directory to place the mutation coverage report in.

 ### Usage Examples